symbol/symbol-docs/source/guides/account/creating-an-account.rst

 Creating an account
 ###################

-Learn how to create a new |codename| account to start sending and receiving transactions.
+Create a new |codename| account to start sending and receiving transactions.

 *************
 Prerequisites